crs4/seal/docs/read_sort_index.rst

 ReadSort also supports using a distributed reference archive, much like :ref:`Seqal <seqal_index>`.
-In fact, this approach may prove advantageous if you call ReadSort right after aligning with Seqal, and you don't keep references on a shared volume.
+In fact, this approach may prove advantageous if you call ReadSort right after aligning with Seqal since Hadoop may be able to reuse the archive it distributed in the previous step.

 To use this feature, specify the name of the reference archive to be distributed with ``-distref``, then use ``-ann`` to specify the name of the annotations file